ellfarnaz/ellproxy/README.md

 When you click "Connect":
 1. Your browser opens with the OAuth page
 2. Complete the authentication in the browser
-3. VibeProxy automatically detects your credentials
+3. EllProxy automatically detects your credentials
 4. Status updates to show you're connected

 ### Server Management

 - **Toggle Server**: Click the status (Running/Stopped) to start/stop
 - **Menu Bar Icon**: Shows active/inactive state
-- **Launch at Login**: Toggle to start VibeProxy automatically
+- **Launch at Login**: Toggle to start EllProxy automatically

 ## Requirements